 Collective Trust funds measured at fair value using net asset value per share (or its equivalent) as a practical expedient have not been classified in the fair value hierarchy.
-The fair value amounts presented in the hierarchy tables for Collective Trust funds are intended to permit reconciliation of the Master Trust's total investments, at fair value presented in Note 3.
+The fair value amounts presented in the hierarchy tables for Collective Trust funds are intended to permit reconciliation of the Master Trust's total investments, at fair value.

-Honeywell International Inc. common stock and other common stocks
+Honeywell International Inc. common stock, other common stocks and exchange traded funds

 Honeywell International Inc. common stock is valued at the closing price reported on the New York Stock Exchange Composite Transaction Tape.
-Other common stocks are valued at the closing price reported on the principal market on which the respective securities are traded.
-Honeywell International Inc. common stock and other common stocks are all classified within level 1 of the valuation hierarchy.
+Other common stocks and exchange traded funds are valued at the closing price reported on the principal market on which the respective securities are traded.
+Honeywell International Inc. common stock, other common stocks and exchange traded funds are all classified within level 1 of the valuation hierarchy.